Wyliemaster/gddocs/docs/endpoints/socials/readGJFriendRequest20.md

 # ReadFriendRequests

-> This endpoint is used to read friend requests recieved from other players
+> This endpoint is used to mark friend requests recieved from other players as read

 ## Parameters